 To make the cranberry simple syrup:

-Place sugar, water, and cranberries in a medium saucepan.
+- Place sugar, water, and cranberries in a medium saucepan.
 Heat over medium heat until mixture starts to boil and sugar is completely dissolved, stirring occasionally.

 To make the cocktails:

-Place cranberry simple syrup, whiskey and juices in a pitcher.
+- Place cranberry simple syrup, whiskey and juices in a pitcher.
 Stir to combine.
 Pour into ice-filled lowball glasses and garnish with cranberries and orange slices, if desired.

-Amount Per Serving:Calories: 382 Total Fat: 0g Saturated Fat: 0g Cholesterol: 0mg Sodium: 4mg Fiber: 1g Sugar: 46g Protein: 1g
+Amount Per Serving:Calories: 332 Total Fat: 0g Saturated Fat: 0g Trans Fat: 0g Unsaturated Fat: 0g Cholesterol: 0mg Sodium: 11mg Carbohydrates: 51g Net Carbohydrates: 0g Fiber: 1g Sugar: 47g Sugar Alcohols: 0g Protein: 1g